Materials-Consortia/schemas/defs/v1.2/prefixes/si/yobi.md

     "title": "yobi",
     "symbol": "Yi",
     "display-symbol": "Yi",
-    "description": "The yobi prefix as a dimensionless multiple of 2\u2078\u2070 is one of a set of recommended prefixes in the International System of Units (SI), 9th Edition for refering to powers of 2.", "resources": [
+    "description": "The yobi prefix as a dimensionless multiple of 2\u2078\u2070 is one of a set of recommended prefixes in the International System of Units (SI), 9th Edition for referring to powers of 2.", "resources": [
         {
             "relation": "Definition in the International System of Units (SI), 9th Edition",